 Although Ahn is primarily focused on promoting business excellence, he is also interested in education endeavors.
 For example, he holds adjunct professor positions at a variety of universities, including Portland State University and Carnegie Mellon University.
 Ahn works hard to ensure that his students fully grasp the intricate details of his lectures.

 Philosophy is often a driving force between his writing and lectures, focusing on the way various thought processes can contribute to business success.
 Dr. Ahn’s experience in the world of philosophical discourse gives him a unique insight that more business and technological oriented biotech executives and educators lack.

-Philosophy majors everywhere can take inspiration from the success of Dr. Ahn.
 His intelligence, education, hard work, and creative thinking skills have turned him into an expert in one of the most exciting career fields in the world.
 That’s also why he has such a massive Twitter following of like-minded individuals.